antoniomika/sish/README.md

   -a, --ssh-address string                          The address to listen for SSH connections (default "localhost:2222")
-      --tcp-aliases                                 Enable the use of TCP aliasing --tcp-load-balancer                           Enable the TCP load balancer (multiple clients can bind the same port) --time-format string                          The time format to use for both HTTP and general log messages. (default "2006/01/02 - 15:04:05")
+      --tcp-aliases                                 Enable the use of TCP aliasing --tcp-load-balancer                           Enable the TCP load balancer (multiple clients can bind the same port) --time-format string                          The time format to use for both HTTP and general log messages (default "2006/01/02 - 15:04:05")
       --verify-dns                                  Verify DNS information for hosts and ensure it matches a connecting users sha256 key fingerprint (default true)
       --verify-ssl                                  Verify SSL certificates made on proxied HTTP connections (default true) -v, --version                                     version for sish